 Also in Q2 2011, we signed a fixed monthly fee agreement with Orrick, Herrington and Sutcliffe LLP (Orrick), our lead legal counsel for our lawsuit against Alnylam and AlCana.
-If we are successful in this lawsuit we will also pay a success-fee to Orrick based on their costs incurred.
+If we are successful in this lawsuit we will also pay a success-fee to Orrick.
 We have not recorded this contingent obligation due to uncertainties related to both the likelihood of winning the lawsuit and the amount of the fees.